mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 - Azure: Javascript and C# (precompiled .NET assembly)
 - GCP: Javascript

-Azure kind of supports much more languages, including Python and Java but they are still considered experimental / preview, so the cold starts are not fully optimized.
+Azure kind of supports much more languages, including Python and Java, but they are still considered experimental / preview, so the cold starts are not fully optimized.
 See [my previous article](https://mikhail.io/2018/04/azure-functions-cold-starts-in-numbers/) for exact numbers.